joelparkerhenderson/demo-tailwind-css/README.md

 ### line-clamp

-[@tailwindcss/line-clamp](https://www.npmjs.com/package/@tailwindcss/line-clamp) :a plugin that provides utilities for visually truncating text after a fixed number of lines.
+[@tailwindcss/line-clamp](https://www.npmjs.com/package/@tailwindcss/line-clamp) - a plugin that provides utilities for visually truncating text after a fixed number of lines.

 Example that shows a maximum of two lines of text: